jib1337/writeups_public/HackTheBox/HTB_Nineveh/README.md

 ===============================================================
 ```
 The db directory has a login page for phpLiteAdmin v1.9.
 The default password "admin" doesn't work.
+The page also leaks a filepath via an SQL error at the top:
+*Warning: rand() expects parameter 2 to be integer, float given in /var/www/ssl/db/index.php on line 114.*

 Looking at /secure_notes, we get another image, this time something that looks to be an old egyptian painting.
 I assume there is likely to be notes in here, and so dirbust in here as well looking for txt files.
 While the dirbusting is runnig I download the image and inspect the metadata.
 ```bash